applicaster/zapp-plugins-examples/AnalyticsPlugin/iOS/README.md

 The API contains the `ZPAnalyticsProvider` protocol which should be implemented by your provider.

-In order to access the `ZPAnalyticsProvider`, you will need to import `ApplicasterSDK` and the `ZappPlugins` frameworks, for example:
+In order to access the `ZPAnalyticsProvider`, you will need to import  `ZappAnalyticsPluginsSDK`  which include the `ZPAnalyticsProvider` and the relevant protocol, for example:

 ```
 import Foundation
-import ZappPlugins
-import ApplicasterSDK
-import AVKit
+import ZappAnalyticsPluginsSDK
 ```

 ### ZPAnalyticsProvider